At Virginia Tech, we have approximately 800 student organizations that bring excitement, programs, and community to our campus.

 - University Chartered Student Organization (UCSO): an organization comprised primarily of students but which, by constitutional design, has a specifically established direct relationship to the university.
 This relationship includes, but is not limited to, policy review, special programs, governance, and paid faculty/staff advisers/coaches.

 - University Student Life Program (USLP): an organization comprised primarily or exclusively of students whose activities, operations, and decision making processes are directly governed by academic or administrative departments and for which the university is ultimately responsible.

 - Extended Campus Student Organization (ECSO): a voluntary association of Virginia Tech students at an extended campus location that has no direct relationship to the university but upon completion of registration documents with its extended campus center and receipt of those documents by the Student Activities Office is entitled, pursuant to policies established at its extended campus center, to certain privileges which may include operating, meeting, advertising, and participating in activities on its Virginia Tech extended campus.

-Officially listed organizations shall have the priviledge to conduct activities on the campus of Virginia Tech in accordance with established policies and procedures, as outlined in the Good Standing Policy.
+Officially recognized organizations shall have the privilege to conduct activities on the campus of Virginia Tech in accordance with established policies and procedures, as outlined in the Good Standing Policy.

 Our staff would love to help your organization grow and be successful!
 If you’re interested in talking to someone from the Student Organization Development team about topics such as conflict management, goal setting or branding, please refer to our Bookings page to set up an appointment.

 The Org Resource Library is a digital landing space for students to find information on guides, tips, and best practices to help student organizations be successful.
 This library will continue to grow and evolve as new resources are added.
 If you have ideas for future resources or any questions about The Org Resource Library, email The Source at firstname.lastname@example.org.

 Not Sure How to Start Your Involvement Journey?